 Sex is Healing

 If you accessed this site prior to this year, you may have missed my entry about the dark side of sex and how a parent can handle that territory.
 Thanks to the response from a few concerned parents, I have addressed that concern in this revision of “Sex is Healing.”
 You might ask what I’m referring to, don’t be concerned or alarmed: you’ll know it when we get there.
+To be specific, I’m referring to sexual perversion relating to your Little One, AKA pornography.
 The response from those who are concerned has been very gratifying; I’m convinced, you’ll be pleased when we cover it.

 Have you heard of adults walking on burning cinders without getting burned or feeling no pain from the intense heat?
 Conversely, have you heard of individuals gaining pleasure from being beaten?
 These are not unusual events.

 The fact is, the mind determines what is painful and pleasurable based upon the needs or mindset of the individual, and, little by little, needs are constantly changing, so is a person’s mindset.
 Keep in mind that primarily, feelings of pleasure and pain are derived from the five senses: what we see, hear, smell, taste, and/or touch (feel).
 However, what titillates one person might irritate another.
 In fact, the same thing that titillates/irritates a person at one time might irritate/titillate the same person at different times.

 Input from the five senses is the same for all of us: however, when it comes to the reproductive organs, there is a universality of pleasure; we call it sexuality and sensuality.

 The above picture is of my older son, Logan, during his moment of entry into his new world of existense.
 In her extraordinary book titled, “Your Child’s Self-Esteem,” Dorothy Corkille Briggs talks about the wedding of sex and love, and how a child’s attitude toward sex is formed from birth.

 Before I continue, let me say this: in my mind, there is no better, more enlightened book about your Little One than Dorothy Corkille Briggs’ book titled, “Your child’s Self-esteem,” all I can say is, it is super extraordinary.